Mister-Zeng/AI-Ask-Me/README.md

 ### Continued development

 In my continued development, I want to dive deeper into learning better on creating react component indivdually.
-I acknowldge that I am still having a little trouble with it, but in time, I know I will understand it.
+I want to create a web app where I will be able to implement many different components in one.

 ### How to run this app.